topStrip1

 There can be a few instances where certain events, or hormonal changes, can trigger underlying depressive episodes in women.
 These instances can induce from mild depressive episodes to severe to sometimes extreme suicidal episodes.
 It’s always advisable to identify these triggers before it's too late and seek or help your loved ones to seek professional help as soon as possible:

-Puberty: The sudden change in hormones may increase the risk of developing depression in young girls.
-Young girls go through a lot during their puberty, eg: changes in their bodies, identity confusion, constant conflicts with parents, etc. During and after puberty, the rate of developing depression is higher in girls as compared to boys, as they reach puberty earlier than boys.
-This gender gap in depression is likely to continue throughout the lifespan of both genders.
+• Puberty: The sudden change in hormones may increase the risk of developing depression in young girls.
+During and after puberty, the rate of developing depression is higher in girls as compared to boys, as they reach puberty earlier than boys.

-Menopause: According to a study, it was estimated that 45%- 68% of women go through severe mood swings during their menopausal transition, also known as perimenstrual depression.
-Women going through the menopausal transition are more sensitive to the hormonal level changes happening in their body, i.e. drastic drops in estrogen and progesterone levels.
+• Menopause: Women going through the menopausal transition are more sensitive to the hormonal level changes happening in their body such drastic drops in estrogen and progesterone levels.
+These changes can contribute to the symptoms of depression.

-Pregnancy and Postpartum: Perinatal depression can develop during or after childbirth.
+• Pregnancy and Postpartum: Prenatal depression can develop during or after childbirth.
 It is commonly described as depression that develops during or the first year after childbirth.
-This kind of depression can severely affect the mental condition of a woman.
-It can last for more than 14 days and have more severe depression symptoms than any other triggers mentioned above.
-It is a rising concern to women’s health, as more than 500,000 pregnant or perinatal women are estimated to develop such depressive disorder yearly.
+This kind of depression can severely affect the mental health of a woman.
+It can last for more than 14 days and have more severe depression symptoms.

-Seasonal Affective Depression(SAD): This type of depressive disorder mostly occurs in the colder and darker months.
-The definite reason is still unknown but it can be because of the lack of natural sunlight that we receive during this season, i.e. winter.
+• Seasonal Affective Depression(SAD): This type of depressive disorder mostly occurs in the colder and darker months.
+The definite reason is still unknown but it can be because of the lack of natural sunlight during this season.
 However, this episode can also pop up in other seasons as well.
 Women show more symptoms of seasonal depression, as compared to men, like lack of apathy, lack of energy, sadness, and general irritability, along with other signs of depression.

 Strategiesto-opewithdepression

-Maintain a healthy diet: You must maintain a proper diet by adding more nutritious food to your diet.
-Depressive episodes can drive you to eat less than what your body requires or munch on unhealthy snacks.
+• Maintain a healthy diet: Depressive episodes can drive you to eat less than what your body requires or munch on unhealthy snacks.
 Try adding more protein, iron, and vitamins to your diet.
-In addition to diet, you must also get your vitamin levels checked, deficiency of vitamins B and D is proven to trigger a few depressive episodes, especially in women.
+Deficiency of vitamins B and D is proven to trigger a few depressive episodes, especially in women.

 • Cognitive Behavioral Therapy: Also known as CBT, is a talking therapy that can help you manage your symptoms of depression and anxiety, by providing you with a perspective that can change your way of thinking and action.
 CBT addresses your negative thought pattern and helps you maintain a positive outlook in any situation.